automateps/AutomatePS/Docs/Add-AMWindowConditionControl.md

 ```

 ## DESCRIPTION
-Add-AMWindowConditionControl adds a control to an AutoMate Enterprise window condition.
+Add-AMWindowConditionControl adds a control to an Automate window condition.

 ## EXAMPLES